vectorch-ai/ScaleLLM/README.md

   docker.io/vectorchai/scalellm:latest --logtostderr
 ```

-> **Warning**<br />
-> * The docker image with tag '[latest](https://hub.docker.com/r/vectorchai/scalellm/tags)' could be changed to a new version upon new release.
-I don't have an efficient method to automatically repull the latest image upon new release.
-You'll need to manually manage the image version.
-All the available images can be found [here](https://hub.docker.com/r/vectorchai/scalellm/tags?page=1&ordering=last_updated).
-> * The docker image with tag '[latest](https://hub.docker.com/r/vectorchai/scalellm/tags)' is built with [CUDA 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive).
-If you want to use [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive), please use the image '[docker.io/vectorchai/scalellm_cu118:latest](https://hub.docker.com/r/vectorchai/scalellm_cu118)' instead.
-> * NCCL might fall back to using the host memory if NVLink or PCI is not available.
-To allow NCCL to use the host memory, we added '--shm-size=1g' to the docker run command.

 This command starts the Docker container with GPU support and various configuration options.

 - `HF_MODEL_ID` specifies which Hugging Face model you want to run.
 - `HF_MODEL_REVISION` specifies which Hugging Face model revision you want to run.
 By default, it is set to `"main"`.
+- `DEVICE` specifies the device on which this model should run.
+By default, it is set to `"auto"`, using all available GPUs.
+You can also specify a specific GPU by using `"cuda:0"`, or use CPU by using `"cpu"`.
 - `HF_MODEL_ALLOW_PATTERN` specifies which types of files are allowed to be downloaded.
-By default, it is set to `"*.json,*.safetensors,*.model"`.
-- `DEVICE` specifies the device on which this model should run.
-By default, it is set to `"auto"`.
+By default, it will be configured automatically based on tensor type.
+Only use this option if the default configuration is not working for you.
 - `HUGGING_FACE_HUB_TOKEN` specifies the token from [huggingface](https://huggingface.co/settings/tokens) for gated models.

-> **Note**<br />
+> **Warning**<br />
+> * The docker image with tag '[latest](https://hub.docker.com/r/vectorchai/scalellm/tags)' could be changed to a new version upon new release.
+In order to use latest image, you may need to repull the image with specific tag.
+> * Two version of docker images are provided for cuda 12.1 and cuda 11.8.
+Please choose the right image for your environment.
+> * NCCL might fall back to using the host memory if NVLink or PCI is not available.
+To allow NCCL to use the host memory, we added '--shm-size=1g' to the docker run command.
-> Although ScaleLLM supports both `CPU` and `GPU`, we recommend using GPU for better performance.
+> * Although ScaleLLM supports both `CPU` and `GPU`, we recommend using GPU for better performance.
 CPU support is mainly for debugging and testing purposes, so the performance might be sub-optimal.
-If you want to use CPU, please set `DEVICE=cpu` in the command.

 #### Ports and Endpoints